premchander-revature/interviewquestions/.NET FULL STACK/C#Exception_Handling.md

 ---

-17. In how many ways handling exceptions in C#?
+17. In how many ways can we handle exceptions in C#?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)